-The more tension, conflict, and hatred that exists between characters, no matter who they are or what arena they’re in, the more popcorn gets sold.
-It’s why we go to the movies, cheer for our favorite sports team, and become obsessed with reality TV.
+The more tension, conflict, and hatred that exists between two parties or individuals, the more clicks a story gets and popcorn gets sold.
+It’s why we go to the movies, cheer for our favorite sports team, and become obsessed with reality television.
 Story is built on conflict, and it seems we can’t get enough of it.

 Nothing gets the blood pumping like a good contest or heated rivalry.